-The purpose of Buddhist teachings is to end suffering and help bring all beings to happiness through enlightenment.
+Buddhism is a science of the mind that gives us tools to eliminate negative emotions and develop our positive potential to the fullest - achieve enlightenment - for the benefit of all sentient beings.
 Our spiritual programs form the core of what we do, following the advice of our Spiritual Director, Lama Zopa Rinpoche, and the policies of the Foundation for the Preservation of the Mahayana Tradition (FPMT).

 We offer a wide range of study and practice opportunities.
 Our goal is to meet the varied spiritual needs of our community.
-In general, the teachings are structured around the graduated path to enlightenment (lamrim) taught in the Tibetan Gelugpa tradition.
+In general, the teachings are structured around the graduated path to enlightenment (lam-rim) taught in the Tibetan Gelugpa tradition.
 We invite our guests to participate in as many or as few activities as each person finds beneficial.
-Unless specified, there is no preregistration required for our programs.
+To get started or learn more, click on a link below.

 Families and Children